Creating and Running a Laravel Project in ServBay

 https://servbay-laravel-test.local/redis-test

-Relational Database Examples (MySQL & PostgreSQL)
+Relational Database Example (MySQL & PostgreSQL)

-Create a Migration
+Create a Migration File

 bashphp artisan make:migration create_accounts_table --create=accounts

-1This will generate a migration file in
+1This creates a new migration file under

 database/migrations

-.Edit the Migration
+.Edit the Migration File

 YYYY_MM_DD_HHMMSS_create_accounts_table.php

-) and update theup
+) and edit theup

-method to define the structure:php<?php use Illuminate\Database\Migrations\Migration; use Illuminate\Database\Schema\Blueprint; use Illuminate\Support\Facades\Schema; return new class extends Migration { /** * Run the migrations. */ public function up(): void { Schema::create('accounts', function (Blueprint $table) { $table->id(); $table->string('name'); $table->string('email')->unique(); $table->timestamps(); // Adds created_at and updated_at columns }); } /** * Reverse the migrations. */ public function down(): void { Schema::dropIfExists('accounts'); } };
+method as follows:php<?php use Illuminate\Database\Migrations\Migration; use Illuminate\Database\Schema\Blueprint; use Illuminate\Support\Facades\Schema; return new class extends Migration { /** * Run the migrations. */ public function up(): void { Schema::create('accounts', function (Blueprint $table) { $table->id(); $table->string('name'); $table->string('email')->unique(); $table->timestamps(); // Add created_at and updated_at columns }); } /** * Reverse the migrations. */ public function down(): void { Schema::dropIfExists('accounts'); } };

 1